sherryyiyang/sherryyiyang.github.io/_portfolio/a_distributed-lab.md

 Projects include a simplified **MapReduce framework** with task scheduling, worker registration, fault tolerance, and coordination between mappers and reducers for parallel data processing; a full **Raft consensus** algorithm implementation covering leader election, log replication, term persistence, and crash recovery; a replicated key/value store layered on Raft that guarantees linearizability under failures;

 a **sharded key/value service** that supports dynamic configuration and shard migration between replica groups; and a persistent key/value store with snapshotting and state recovery to handle large logs and node restarts.
 Each module is built with a focus on fault tolerance, concurrency, and distributed correctness under real-world conditions.
+[Github repository](https://github.com/sherryyiyang/distributed-systems-labs)
 <br/><img src='/images/leader_election.png'>"
 collection: "https://github.com/sherryyiyang/distributed-systems-labs"